Needlepoint Canvas Painting

 - Paints.
 An acrylic artist paint from your local craft store does the trick.
 Liquitex is a good brand that is widely available and has high pigmentation.
 Apple Barrel or Delta are also good options.

 - Paint brushes.
-You will probably need a few different sizes.
+You will need a few different sizes.
 Perhaps a small pointed brush for fine detail areas, and a flat tipped brush for larger areas and straight lines.
 Experience and personal preference will guide you here.
 The brushes do not want to be soft and feathery for needlepoint canvas painting.
 As a general rule, a firm, acrylic brush allows for more precise paint application.

 - White paper.
 This is to lay your needlepoint canvas on so it is easier to see what you are painting.